vertigis/arcgis-web-adaptor-extensions/README.md

 ## Instructions

 ### Installation
-1. Download the latest release
+1. Download the latest release from https://github.com/vertigis/arcgis-web-adaptor-extensions/releases/latest
 1. Extract the zip into the Web Adaptor directory
    - For example, `C:\inetpub\wwwroot\arcgis`
 1. Open a command prompt on the Web Adaptor machine